KDE/kde-builder/doc/getting-started/building-and-troubleshooting.md

 kde-builder will not succeed the first time you compile KDE software.
 Do not despair!

-kde-builder logs the output of every command it runs.
-By default, the log files are kept in `~/kdesrc/log`.
-To see what the caused an error for a module in the last kde-builder command, usually it is sufficient to look at `~/kdesrc/log/latest/module-name/error.log`.
+KDE Builder logs the output of every command it runs.
+By default, the log files are kept in `~/kde/log`.
+To see what caused an error for a module in the last kde-builder command, usually it is sufficient to look at `~/kde/log/latest/module-name/error.log`.

 ```{tip}
 Perhaps the easiest way to find out what error caused a module to fail